 There are a few avenues to attaining PR status and they are as follows:

-The most popular scheme for permanent residence in Singapore is the Professional, Technical Personnel and Skilled Worker scheme (PTS Scheme).
-The scheme enables foreign professionals working in Singapore under an Employment Pass, Entrepreneur Pass or EntrePass and Skilled Worker Pass or S Pass to apply for permanent residence.
+The most popular scheme for permanent residence in Singapore is the Professional, Technical Personnel and Skilled Workers Scheme (PTS Scheme).
+It enables professionals working in Singapore under an Employment Pass, PEP or EntrePass to apply for permanent residence.

-The Foreign Artistic Talent Scheme is a joint program of the National Arts Council and the Immigration and Checkpoints Authority of Singapore to attract foreign artists with outstanding track records in dance, music, theatre, literary arts, visual arts to immigrate to Singapore.
+The Foreign Artistic Talent Scheme (ForArts) is a joint program of the National Arts Council and the Immigration and Checkpoints Authority of Singapore to attract artists with outstanding track records in dance, music, theatre, literary arts, visual arts to relocate to Singapore.